jasonbhlee/final_project/README.txt

 Chris made a few edits initially, but it was usually unusable.
 Steven did a little css and worked on the powerpoint with yusuf.
 - swaggg

-- this is test 2 branch changes
+- this is test 3 branch change